KatePaulauskas/watch-store/README.md

 **Password Reset**

-If a registered user forgets their password, they can click the "Forgot Password?" link.
+If a registered user forgets their password, they can click the "Forgot Password?" link on the login page.

 ![Password Reset Page](/media/password-reset.jpeg)